-Review by: Waqar Akbar Cheema
+Reviewed by: Waqar Akbar Cheema

-Atabek Shukurov’s work Hanafi Principles of Testing Hadith, with translation and commentary by Sulaiman Ahmed, is however different because it makes no sweeping claims of the kind.
+Atabek Shukurov’s work Hanafi Principles of Testing Hadith, with translation and commentary by Sulaiman Ahmed, is, however, different because it makes no sweeping claims of the kind.
 In fact, it uses the name of the earliest and most widely followed scholarly stream within the broader Sunnite tradition.
 The central and incessantly repeated clamour on almost every page of the book is about rejuvenating and resuscitating the hadith approaches of the Hanafi school.
 And it is under this label that all the claims are made against hadith, the second primary source of the Islamic worldview.

 Knowing the tree by its fruits

 As a tree is known by the fruit it bears, the true merits of the book under review can be best gauged through the analysis of the ideas presented in its final section, “Practical Application of the Hanafi Hadith Methodology.”
 Apostasy is the first of three issues discussed.
-Making peculiarly polemical attacks on just one hadith on the subject, it is suggested that per the Hanafi methodology the punishment of apostasy is not proven and “those scholars of the past and present who based on this choose to reject the killing of apostates should not be marginalised,” (p.231).
-Much to the reader’s disappointment not a single past or even present scholar is mentioned as one having rejected the killing of apostates.
+Making peculiarly polemical attacks on just one hadith on the subject, it is suggested that per the Hanafi methodology, the punishment of apostasy is not proven and “those scholars of the past and present who based on this choose to reject the killing of apostates should not be marginalized,” (p.231).
+Much to the reader’s disappointment, not a single past or even present scholar is mentioned as one having rejected the killing of apostates.
 Every thinking reader must ask if the author can name a single, yes only a single, classical Hanafi scholar of note who rejected the capital punishment for apostates?

 The second practical application of Hanafi methodology is around the issue of “Niqaab [Face Veil].”
 Every serious student of knowledge would expect a discussion on the true nature of the ruling of niqaab, whether it is obligatory or recommendatory.
 However, one is amazed in this section again by the hadith analysis (its merits aside), as it’s done for only one hadith.
 Thereafter, bereaving it of its actual context and commentary by the first recipients of revelation – the Companions – the words “ma zahara minha” (‘that which is apparent’) in Qur’an 24:31 are twisted to claim that “the wearing of niqaab (face veil) directly conflicts with the Qur’an,” and “[if] there was any ruling that should be established from the verse of the Qur’an it would be that wearing of the face veil is in fact forbidden” (p.235).
-It is not for us to turn this review into a full-fledged academic refutation of every claim in the book, however, here again the author signally fails to name a single Hanafi scholar who held this opinion.
+It is not for us to turn this review into a full-fledged academic refutation of every claim in the book; however, here again, the author signally fails to name a single Hanafi scholar who held this opinion.

-The third manifestation of practical application of Hanafi methodology is in the arguments about hadith reports about the Holy Prophet (ﷺ) being affected by Black Magic.
+The third manifestation of the practical application of Hanafi methodology is in the arguments about hadith reports about the Holy Prophet (ﷺ) being affected by Black Magic.
 Claiming that the Qur’an is “quite clear”, and that those who claim the Prophet (ﷺ) was affected by magic are wrongdoers and that, if these reports were accepted, they would raise doubts about revelation.
-The author after rejecting them based on asinine assumptions about the traditional explanations offered, proceeds to claim that accepting these hadith reports and yet being outraged at the publications of the Prophet’s caricatures, “alludes to double standards” (p.241).
-Finally, as in the beginning of the book (p.4) it is claimed that Abu Mansur Al-Maturidi (d.
+The author, after rejecting them based on asinine assumptions about the traditional explanations offered, proceeds to claim that accepting these hadith reports and yet being outraged at the publications of the Prophet’s caricatures “alludes to double standards” (p.241).
+Finally, as at the beginning of the book (p.4), it is claimed that Abu Mansur Al-Maturidi (d.
 333) rejected the hadiths on this account, and denied that the last two chapters of the Qur’an were revealed on this background (p.242).
 It is, however, striking to note that far from rejecting the hadith and the incident of magic affecting the Prophet (ﷺ), Al-Maturidi actually finds in it, a two-fold proof of Prophethood (wajhān fi ithbāt risālatahu wa nabuwatahu).
 (Ta’wilāt Ahlul Sunnah, Vol.10, 653) Besides Al-Maturidi, the major Hanafi authority in Hadith, Abu Ja’far Al-Tahawi (d.
 321) also accepted the hadith about magic affecting the Prophet (ﷺ) (Sharh Mushkil Al-Athār, Hadith 5935).
 Among Hanafis Al-Jassās (d.
 370) surely rejected the hadith on the subject but this rejection was due to his theologically Mu’tazalite inclinations rather than his expertise as a Hanafi jurist.

 Factual errors, insinuations, frauds